zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-soda/data_load_soda.md

 ## Introduction

-In this lab you will use the SQL Developer Web browser-based tool, connect to your Database and load JSON data into relational tables.
+In this lab you will use the SQL Developer Web browser-based tool, connect to your Database and load JSON data into a collection.
 You will then work with this data to understand how it is accessed and stored.

 Estimated Lab Time: 30-45 minutes